 Pisac Market Hours

-The Pisac market is open daily from around 9:00 AM to about 4:00 PM.
-I generally recommend getting to the market earlier in the day rather than later – this way you’ll see with the most vendors (and the fewest tourists).
+The Pisac Market is open daily from around 9:00 AM to about 4:00 PM.
+I generally recommend getting to the market earlier in the day rather than later – this way you’ll see it with the most vendors (and the fewest tourists) for the most authentic experience.

 Where to Stay in Pisac